nschaetti/pyTweetBot/README.md

 TODO: tutorial to get the tokens

+### Friends settings

+The friends section has four parameters.

+    "friends" :
+    {
+        "max_new_followers" : 40,
+        "max_new_unfollow" : 40,
+        "follow_unfollow_ratio_limit" : 1.2,
+        "interval" : [30, 45]
+    }

+* The max_new_followers set the maximum user that can be followed each day;
+* The max_new_unfollow set the maximum user that can be unfollowed each day;
+* The interval parameter set the interval in minutes between each follow/unfollow action choosen randomly between the min and the max;

 ### Create database

 You have then to create the database on your MySQL host